 Share hearing screening results with parents both verbally and in writing immediately after the screen is performed.
 If the infant receives a PASS result, give the parent(s) the PASS Result: Hearing Screening Result Notification sheet and explain that changes in hearing can occur at any time.
 Encourage parents to contact their infant’s primary care provider should concerns arise.
 If the infant receives a REFER result, give the parent(s) the REFER Result: Hearing Screening Result Notification sheet and discuss a plan for follow-up.
 Assist parents in scheduling the necessary appointments as soon as possible and encourage them to discuss hearing results with their infant's primary care provider.
 Result notification sheets are available to order free-of-charge on the Education Materials and Forms page.

-Minnesota law requires that final results from the initial newborn hearing screen (regardless of test outcome) and any rescreening results be sent to the Newborn Screening Program.
-For all infants with REFER results requiring further testing, the Newborn Screening Program should be notified when and where follow-up testing will take place.
-Hearing screening results and follow- up plans should be communicated to the Newborn Screening Program within 10 days of screening.
+Minnesota law also requires that final results from the inpatient newborn hearing screen (regardless of test outcome), and any outpatient rescreening results completed by the nursery unit, be sent to the infant's primary care provider.
+For all infants with REFER results requiring further testing, please notify the program and the primary care provider of when and where follow-up testing will take place.
+Hearing screening results and follow-up plans should be communicated to the primary care clinic within 10 days of screening.